mendix/docs/content/howto8/front-end/style-with-gulp-and-sass.md

 To run Gulp, follow these steps:

-1. You should still be in your root if you just finished the installation, so type `gulp dev` in your root.
+1. You should still be in your root if you just finished the installation, so type `npm run dev` in your root.
 2. Make sure your Mendix project is running.
 3. For a quick test to see if everything is working, open *theme/styles/sass/custom/_custom-variables.scss* and type `body{ background-color: red; }`.
 Your background will then be a beautiful red: